Capital Gains Tax rates

 If you’re a higher or additional rate taxpayer you’ll pay:

 - 28% on your gains from residential property

 - 20% on your gains from other chargeable assets

 If you’re a basic rate taxpayer, the rate you pay depends on the size of your gain, your taxable income and whether your gain is from residential property or other assets.

 Deduct your tax-free allowance from your total taxable gains.

 Add this amount to your taxable income.

 If this amount is within the basic Income Tax band you’ll pay 10% on your gains (or 18% on residential property).
-You’ll pay 20% (or 28% on residential property) on any amount above this.
+You’ll pay 20% (or 28% on residential property) on any amount above the basic tax rate.

 Your taxable income (your income minus your Personal Allowance and any Income Tax reliefs) is £20,000 and your taxable gains are £12,300.
-Your gains aren’t from residential property.
+Your gains are not from residential property.

 If you have gains from both residential property and other assets